There are a lot of things you may consider giving up during pregnancy due to the risks involved. Are Cheetos one of those things?

 Frankly, should we not eat celery or carrots while we’re pregnant?
 While the baby is in your stomach — these foods are loudest in your mouth, that’s pretty far from the baby’s ears.

-If you’re past 20 weeks I’d recommend figuring out what prenatal class you’re going to take.
+If you’re past 20 weeks NOW is the time to pick out your prenatal class.
 Studies show prenatal classes help moms enjoy their births even more — and I totally want that for you.
 This one can be done in just a few hours on your own timeline.

 - About the Author